CACI-International/ergo/ergo/README.md

 # Effio ergo sum.

-Ergo is a task runner akin to `make`, however with dependency tracking that extends to arbitrary values, not just files and a language and runtime that allows one to write tasks imperatively rather than explicitly specifying rules.
+Ergo is a task runner akin to `make`, with dependency tracking that extends to arbitrary values (not just files) and a language and runtime that allows one to write tasks imperatively rather than explicitly specifying rules.

 Features include:
+* A hybrid-typed scripting language.
-* A hybrid-typed scripting language with string-first syntax, like that of shell scripts.
+* A simple string-first syntax, like that of shell scripts.
 * Script-level control of concurrent processing.
 * Dependency tracking for all produced values.
 * ABI-stability to support native plugins.